U.S.-led airstrike won't stop Assad's chemical capabilities, experts say

 The airstrikes, which targeted three facilities involved in research or storage of chemical weapons in western Syria, won't disable him from taking further action — whether chemical or conventional, Lute said.

-"I think [Assad's] feeling reasonably good right now," he added.
+"I think he's feeling reasonably good right now," Lute said of Assad.
 "Some of his facilities were struck, but it doesn't really challenge his hold on the country."

 President Donald Trump on Friday ordered the military to strike targets in Syria in conjunction with France and the United Kingdom after a suspected chemical weapons attack reportedly killed dozens of Syrians.
 According to the Pentagon, those targets included a scientific research center in the capital of Damascus, a chemical weapons storage facility near the city of Homs, and a chemical weapons equipment and military outpost also near Homs.